keystroke3/FileSurf/README.md

 > Filesurf will walk the full directories it is instructed to if it has read access.
 While Filesurf does not read the contents of the files, it can be exploited by an attacker while performing
 > reconnaissance to get a lay of the land they are about to attack.
-> You should only use the demon behind a firewall in a controlled LAN environment with the port blocked form outside access.
+> You should only use the TCP server behind a firewall in a controlled LAN environment with the port blocked form outside access.
 Do not expose the listening port to the wider
 > internet unless you are aware of the risks and are willing to take it or have mitigations for it.
 > I have some plans for adding ssh, key-pair and password support, with the last being the first to be implemented, but those are just plans for now.